SURFnet/certificates-bcp/dialogue.md

 > That sounds like a catch-22 in itself!

-Yes, but that's what I meant when I said that the downside of a PKI is that everybode must trust the root CA's.
+Yes, but that's what I meant when I said that the downside of a PKI is that everybody must trust the root CA's.
 Their self-signed certificates are often built-into communication software like browsers and mail clients.
 Those certificates are called *trust anchors*.
 This is how a PKI gets bootstrapped.

 > Oookay.
 So no catch-22 after all?